 7. Local Knowledge

-Room service used to be one of the most important factors in any guest’s stay.
+Room service used to be one of the most important hotel requirements during any guest’s stay.
 These days, however, your guests are just as likely to expect you to have extensive local knowledge.
 If they are looking for a community-rich experience, then it’s important that you can share some of the best places and locations for them to visit, as well as dining experiences that are affordably priced.

 8. Impeccable Housekeeping